 Instead of buying a palette, you can simply make your own with things that you’re likely to already have around the house.
 This video is my favourite on the subject:

 If you happened to buy one of the Citadel paint sets containing Astrogranite or Stirland Mud, or you’ve otherwise acquired a pot of Citadel’s basing texture paints, you may have noticed that they don’t seem to last all that long.
 The little Citadel pots are fine for regular paint that you’re going to thin down, but when you’re slapping it on thick they simply don’t hold enough!
-Fortunately there are other manufacturers that offer similar texture pastes in much larger quantities for much more reasonable prices – one of the most well known is Vallejo (example: Black Lava – £8.99), but you can find similar products from companies like AK Interactive and AMMO, or you can simply make them yourself by following one of the numerous guides on YouTube (they’re pretty much just sand and paint!)
+Fortunately there are other manufacturers that offer similar texture pastes in much larger quantities for much more reasonable prices – one of the most well known is Vallejo (example: Black Lava – £8.99) (non-UK link), but you can find similar products from companies like AK Interactive, or you can simply make them yourself by following one of the numerous guides on YouTube (they’re pretty much just sand and paint!)